flowground/amazonaws-com-codedeploy-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateDeploymentGroup
-### Creates a deployment group to which application revisions are deployed.
+> Creates a deployment group to which application revisions are deployed.<br/>

 #### Input Parameters
 * `Action` - _required_